Nitrokey/nitrokey-documentation/nextbox/faq.rst

   that the ``davfs2`` package is installed.
 For Windows please additionally read these :doc:`docs <clients/windows>`.

 **Q:** My Nextcloud instance is stuck in "Maintenance Mode", how can I switch it off?
   To *force exit* the Nextcloud "Maintenance Mode", you can push the hardware button **shortly, once**.
 The NextBox will then switch-off the maintenance mode.
 Please avoid this, if possible.

+**Q:** Why am I getting a permission warning for ``/var/www/html/custom_apps/nextbox`` inside the Nextcloud settings overview?
+  This is a "feature".
+The NextBox Nextcloud App is installed on the system with the Debian nextbox package.
+To avoid an accidental deletion of the NextBox Nextcloud App from within the Nextcloud app management, the stated directory can not be written by Nextcloud, this is what Nextcloud is complaining about here.

 .. _USB Documentation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md
 .. _NextBox' GitHub: https://github.com/Nitrokey/nextbox-board